Your Turn-Key Tarot Personal Guidance System

 iNTERPRETING TAROT CARD POSITIONS

-When looking at the first card in the first position, you see the result of the analysis that the Tarot has already performed on your behalf – to show you what you are truly asking about!
+When you look at the first card in the first position, you are seeing the result of the analysis the Tarot has already performed on your behalf.
+This card reveals what you are truly asking about — even if your conscious mind phrased it differently.

 Card No. 1, Position 1 – “The Heart of the Matter”